-Students enrolled in the Technical Division are required to take third party industry recognized credentialing exams as part of the program requirements.
-The student will be responsible for the fees associated with the credentialing exams.
+Students enrolled in the Technical Division are required to participate in third party industry recognized credentialing exams as part of the program requirements.
+The student will be responsible for the fees associated with the credentialing exams and assessments.

 AUTOMOTIVE SERVICE TECHNOLOGY